-Tree-eating beetle gains ground in US West, raising concerns
+Tiny beetles munch through endangered songbird habitat

 The beetles and the songbird have been the subject of legal fights.
 The Tucson-based Center for Biological Diversity sued the U.S. Department of Agriculture and its Animal and Plant Health Inspection Service in 2013.
 The lawsuit alleged the damage caused by the insects through the beetle release program violated the Endangered Species Act, and argued the federal government should be held liable.

 As part of a settlement, the USDA released a draft conservation plan in June for the flycatcher, which is found in parts of Arizona, California, Colorado, Nevada, New Mexico, Texas and Utah.
-Under the plan, the agency would aid existing conservation programs, contribute money and monitor beetle impacts.
+Under the plan , the agency would aid existing conservation programs, contribute money and monitor beetle impacts.
 The public has until Aug.
 8 to weigh in.

 The beetles would not be in the United States if not for the tamarisk that thrives along riverbeds.
 The trees were brought here in the late 19th century for erosion control.
 Today they’re loathed for crowding out native trees, though Greg Beatty of the U.S. Fish and Wildlife Service said the tamarisks’ success is more a function of dammed rivers.
 Their reputation as water villains, he says, often is grossly overstated.